NukemHill/OrchardDoc/Documentation/Writing-a-content-part.markdown

     Data migration created successfully in Module Maps

 Visual Studio prompts to re-load the solution again.
-After accepting this prompt, the new data migration classes appears in the project.
+After accepting this prompt, the new data migration class appears in the project.

 ![](../Attachments/Writing-a-content-part/vs_sol_migration.PNG)

-The migration class added by the codegen command contains a single Create() method that defines a database table structure based on the Record classes in project.
+The migration class added by the codegen command contains a single (empty) Create() method that defines a database table structure based on the Record classes in project.
 Because we only have a single MapRecord class with latitude and longitude properties, the migration class is fairly simple.
 Note that the Create method is called at the time the feature is activated, and the database will be updated accordingly.

     using System;